discontinued-civictech/discontinued-civictech.github.io/organizers.md

         </div>
         <div class="profile-detail-text">
         <p>
           Gwen Klerks is a PhD candidate at Eindhoven University of Technology and University of Technology Sydney.
 Throughout her research, she investigates how designers can collaborate with civic communities to promote sustainable urban futures.
-Specifi- cally, she investigates how designers can support communities to take collective action by exploring how to navigate the com- plexities of the community context.
+Specifically, she investigates how designers can support communities to take collective action by exploring how to navigate the complexities of the community context.
         </p>
         </div>
     </div>